Peter Christen Asbjørnsen: Career

-In 1845 Asbjørnsen also published, without help from Moe, a collection of Norwegian fairy tales (Huldre-Eventyr og Folkesagn).
-In 1856 Asbjørnsen called attention to the deforestation of Norway, and he induced the government to act on this issue.
-He was appointed forest-master, and was sent through Norway to examine in various countries of the north of Europe the methods observed for the preservation of timber.
-In 1876, he retired from these duties with a pension.
-In 1879 he sold his large collection of zoological specimens to the Natural History Museum (Ireland) for £300.
+In 1879 he sold his large collection of zoological specimens to the Natural History Museum in Ireland for £300.
 This collection includes specimens of Brisinga endecacnemos, possibly collected during his biological survey of the Hardangerfjord in the 1850s.
-He was made a member of the Royal Norwegian Society of Sciences in Trondheim.
+He was made a member of the Royal Norwegian Society of Sciences in Trondheim in 1861.
 He died in Christiania in 1885.

 Writing style

 It was usually said of their work that the vigour came from Asbjørnsen and the charm from Moe, but the fact seems to be that from the long habit of writing in unison they had come to adopt almost precisely identical modes of literary expression.

 Legacy

 In the 20th century, Norwegian filmmaker Ivo Caprino made a series of puppet films based on the fairy tales of Asbjørnsen and Moe.
 Asbjørnsen is featured in the introduction to each film.
 Caprino also built a theme park in Hunderfossen Familiepark near Lillehammer where these fairy tales play a central role.

-Since 2008 Asbjørnsen has appeared on the reverse of the Norwegian 50 krone banknote.
+From 1996 to 2018, Asbjørnsen appeared on the reverse of the Series VII Norwegian 50 krone banknote.

+A collection of almost 2000 letters received by Asbjørnsen are held in the National Library and Norwegian Folklore Archive, believed to be only a fraction of all the letters he received in his lifetime.